KIDR

-KIDR (740 AM) is a radio station in Phoenix, Arizona.
-KIDR is owned by En Familia, Inc. and airs a Spanish-language Roman Catholic religious radio format.
+KIDR (740 AM) is a radio station in Phoenix, Arizona, United States.
+KIDR is owned by En Familia, Inc. and airs a Spanish-language Catholic radio format.
 The station's transmitter is off South 23rd Avenue in Phoenix.

 The station broadcasts with 1,000 watts by day; but because AM 740 is a Canadian clear-channel frequency, it must reduce power to 292 watts at night to avoid causing interference to CFZM.
 The station also protects KCBS in San Francisco and KTRH in Houston.
 KIDR uses a directional antenna around the clock.

 History

 KUEQ

 At 7:40 am on February 1, 1958, the station first signed on as KUEQ (written by the station as KUE-Q).
 The station was built by the Q Broadcasting Company and was believed to be the first fully automated radio station in the country, playing out programming from tapes during its daytime broadcast hours.
 Initial studios were located in the Villa Motel on East Van Buren Street.

 KUEQ was sold twice in its first five years of broadcasting.
 Dynamic Associates became the licensee in 1959, selling to Radio Station KUEQ, Inc., in 1962.